 She walked down this hallway often.
 She would stand at the tall windows and watch the waves below.
 The warmth of the sun pulling her closer.
 She dare not open the windows.
 She could imagine just stepping out into the waiting abyss.
 It seemed to be the simplest option at times.
 A swift end to the pain, a release from purgatory, an escape from the emptiness.
 Stepping through a window larger than most doors.
 Leaning into the warmth of the sun and the scent of the ocean.
 Slipping from the sill into the churning pool below.

 As she lay in the warm water of the antique, claw-footed bath, she watched, with the blankest of expressions, as the water dripped from the golden faucet.
 Each drop sent ripples across the still water.
 She barely took a breath, keeping the only movement of the water reduced to the waves summoned by the drops.
 The only sound in the house, the slow "drip. . . drip . . . drip".
 It was a beautiful room.
 All white marble and gold trim.
 Eloquent, extravagant, and old, with an air of desperate effort, as if it had been built by a lord to woo his reluctant bride.
-It was marvelous, but on the edge to too much, too ostentatious for it's purpose.
+It was marvelous, but on the edge of too much, too ostentatious for it's purpose.
 The ceiling held a great chandelier of shining crystal that illuminated the marble masterpieces engraved upon the walls.
 Angels and gods loomed overhead.
 Frolicking in a garden long forgotten.
 Robes cast aside, bare to the sun as nature surrounded them.
+Trees stretched out around them.
+A marble forest full of forgotten delights.
+Dionysus pouring wine for bare nymphs dancing around a fire.
+Tree branches heavy with ripe fruits from the old world.
+A spring calm and peaceful, surrounded by creatures of the wood.

 As the bath began to lose it's warmth, she considered sliding down further into the tub, letting the water creep higher.
 Slowly, letting it climb above her chin, caress her lips, and finally swallow her whole.
 Would there be peace below the surface?
 Would the water fill her with it's stillness, only to be moved by a single slow drip?